Aukeijzer/Software-Ecosystems/README.md

 1. Open the project folder to frontend/ecodash
 2. Open a new terminal in the folder
 3. Run the following command "npm ci".
 This chain installs all required packages
-4. to run the front-end in development mode excecute: "npm run dev"
+4. to run the front-end in development mode excecute: `npm run dev`
-5. To run the front-end in production mode execute: "npm run build" followed by "npm start"
+5. To run the front-end in production mode execute: `npm run build` followed by `npm start`

-## Testing
+### Testing
 Front-end testing is doen with Cypress and Jest.
 Cypress is used for component testing and e2e tests.
 Jest is used for all seperate functions.

-### Cypress testing
+#### Cypress testing
 To start testing with cypress follow these steps:
 1. Open the projet folder to frontend/ecodash
 2. Open a new terminal
-3. Run the following command: "npm run dev"
+3. Run the following command: `npm run dev`
 4. Open a second new terminal
-5. Run the following command: "npx cypress open"
+5. Run the following command: `npx cypress open`
 6. This opens up a new window with two options: e2e testing / component
 7. Click on the chosen option
 8. Click specs and click on the green start icon to run the selected tests

-### Jest testing
+#### Jest testing
 To start testing with jest follow these steps:
-1. Open the projet folder to frontend/ecodash
+1. Open the project folder to `frontend/ecodash`
 2. Open a new terminal
-3. Run the following command: "npm run test"
+3. Run the following command: `npm run test`
-4. Supply the command with the following flag --verbose to see additional test information
+4. Supply the command with the following flag `--verbose` to see additional test information

 ## Spider